d-one/data_governance_with_databricks/README.md

 * If needed - change the name of the catalog in the notebook (mind, there are multiple locations throughout the sections) and the sql files.
 * Run the Notebook by opening the file and licking on "Run all".
 * Review the result in the "Catalog" section from the menu on the left.
 It should look similar to the following image:

 ![Expected Catalog](./images/expected_catalog.png)

-* Create Databricks queries out of the SQL files (see instruction below).
+* Create Databricks queries out of the .sql files (see instruction below).
 * Run the data quality queries.
-The simplest way to do is to open each of the queries and click on "Run".
+The simplest way to do so is to open each of the queries and click on "Run".
 * Configure visualisations and create a data quality dashboard (see additional instructions below).

 #### Creating queries